vapoursynth/bestsource/README.md

 *seekpreroll*: Number of frames before the requested frame to cache when seeking.

 *exact*: Decode the full track to get an exact frame/sample count.
 Will throw an error if set to false and the frame or sample count can't be guessed at all.
+If too many frames/samples is guessed the end is passed with the last available frame/silence to fill up the missing data.

 *enable_drefs*: Option passed to the FFmpeg mov demuxer.